bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 # Introduction

-Kyber is NIST's pick for a post-quantum key agreement.
+Kyber is NIST's pick for a post-quantum key agreement {{nistr3}}.

-TODO #7
+Kyber is not a Diffie-Hellman (DH) style non-interactive key agreement, but instead, Kyber is a Key Encapsulation Method (KEM).
+In essence, a KEM is a Public-Key Encryption (PKE) scheme where the plaintext cannot be specified, but is generated as a random key as part of the encryption.
+A KEM can be transformed into an unrestricted PKE using HPKE {{RFC9180}}.
+On its own, a KEM can be used as a key agreement method in TLS {{hybrid}}.

 ## Warning on stability

 **NOTE** This draft is not stable and does not (yet) match the final NIST standard expected in 2024.
-Currently it matches Kyber as submitted to round 3 of the NIST PQC process. {{KyberV302}}
+Currently it matches Kyber as submitted to round 3 of the NIST PQC process {{KyberV302}}.

 # Conventions and Definitions